 MORRIS & STONE

-Southern California's Premiere Defamation Attorneys,
+Southern California's Premier Defamation

-prosecuting and defending against anti-SLAPP and SLAPPback motions.
+Attorneys, prosecuting and defending

 It is probably a safe bet that the vast majority of people have never heard the term "SLAPP", even though it is a major factor in California litigation.
 It is also likely that if you are reading this, it is because you are involved in litigation where the issue of an anti-SLAPP motion has arisen, and you are looking for information.
-The information we provide below will give you a very good understanding of SLAPP suits, anti-SLAPP motions, and SLAPPback claims.A strategic lawsuit against public participation (SLAPP) is a lawsuit that is intended to censor, intimidate and silence critics by burdening them with the cost of a legal defense until they abandon their criticism or opposition.
-Our own Aaron Morris, a well-known writer on the topics of defamation and anti-SLAPP motions, has instead coined the phrase Spurious Litigation Against Public Participation, since that better captures both the goal of the plaintiff and the nature of the lawsuit.
+The information we provide below will give you a very good understanding of SLAPP suits, anti-SLAPP motions, and SLAPPback claims.

-The action is spurious and frivolous because the typical SLAPP plaintiff does not care whether he wins the lawsuit, and often knows he has no chance of prevailing.
+The action is "strategic" and frivolous because the typical SLAPP plaintiff does not care whether he wins the lawsuit, and indeed often knows he has no chance of prevailing.
 The plaintiff's goals are accomplished if the defendant succumbs to fear, intimidation, mounting legal costs or simple exhaustion and abandons the criticism.
 As a bonus, if the SLAPP plaintiff can garner notice in the media, or even among the defendant’s circle, a SLAPP may also intimidate others from participating in the debate.

 California’s anti-SLAPP law is contained in Code of Civil Procedure § 425.16, a statute intended to frustrate SLAPPs by providing a quick and inexpensive defense.
 Although called a motion to strike, the anti-SLAPP statute is a complicated hybrid of a number of motions from demurrers to motions for summary judgment, with a dash of injunctive relief.
 When a defendant is served with a lawsuit the defendant asserts is designed to improperly silence his speech, he has the option of filing an anti-SLAPP motion in the first 60 days after service (although the court can extend this deadline on a showing of good cause).